How confident are HF, PE and Private Credit analysts?

 By seniority, at the high end of the expectation range were Associates with expectations of an 11.4% increase.
 It comes as no surprise that the Associate class is the most optimistic.
 Simply put, they have the most career alternatives and thus firms feel the need to pay them more in line with market averages across PE, HF and Banking, which have all seen increasing Associate compensation.

 Another interesting finding is that the current compensation satisfaction rate sits at 62.9% for all professionals.
 Again, Associates lead the way, as 66.4% were happy with their current compensation.
 Though it’s perhaps intuitive that those expecting the highest bonus bumps are the happiest with their compensation!

 More details on all these asset classes will be available in our forthcoming compensation surveys, to be shortly released to clients

 Private Equity Moves

 Financial services hiring continues to evolve; one aspect being the role of the BA.
 We’ve heard some pretty extreme statements from firms and candidates alike in recent years, such as “no-one’s going to b-school anymore” and “MBAs don’t want to join investment firms, they want to run startups.”
 Indebtedness is a real issue and the latest Department of Education data shows that MBA students took out on average $65,000 in loans, which is not surprising given a top-tier 2 year program now costs over $200k (data from WSJ 9/6/18)…

-Odyssey Search Partners is a premier executive search firm specializing in the hedge fund and private equity sectors.
-Our expertise spans all levels of recruitment, from pre-MBA hires to Partners and Portfolio Managers, and our conviction to our clients, candidates and principles is unparalleled.
+Odyssey Search Partners is a premier executive search firm founded in 2010 and led by Adam Kahn and Anthony Keizner.
+We specialize in placing investment professionals in the private equity, hedge fund, family office, and private credit sectors.
+Our expertise spans all levels of recruitment, from pre-MBA hires to Partners and Portfolio Managers.
+We approach every search with diversity in mind.

 747 Third Avenue, 15th Floor